casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

    written into the DATA column of the output MS. Optionally, and to support inspection of results and debugging, the fitted model data can be written into the MODEL column of the output MS, using the parameter *writemodel*.
-When selectionn parameters (field, spw, scan, etc.) are used, the output MS includes only the data selected via those selection parameters.
+When selection parameters (field, spw, scan, etc.) are used, the output MS includes only the data selected via those selection parameters.
 Note that uvcontsub2021 takes as input the DATA column by default unless the user sets a different